metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/cad/cad_concepts.rst

 After an assembly is created, you can view the composed CAD geometry by executing CAD Test Bench or running Metalink.
-Visit the :ref:`cad_testbenches` section to see how to properly set up and execute a CAD Test Bench.
+Visit the :ref:`cad_test_benches` section to see how to properly set up and execute a CAD Test Bench.
 The :ref:`metalink` tool is described below.